openMetadataInitiative/openMINDS_documentation/docs/shared/supportive_tooling.rst

 The openMINDS framework develops and maintains a set of supportive tools that facilitate the usage of the metadata models and instance libraries for creating a linked data representation of your own research.

-Within this chapter, we will teach you how to work with openMINDS from a practical perspective by making use of the available supportive tools:
+Within this chapter, we will teach you in multiple examples how to work with openMINDS from a practical perspective by making use of the available supportive tools:

 openMINDS MATLAB
 ################